bubroz/clipscribe/docs/README.md

-# ClipScribe Documentation
+# ARGOS Documentation

-Welcome to the ClipScribe documentation!
-This guide will help you get started with AI-powered video transcription and analysis.
+Welcome to the ARGOS documentation!
+This guide will help you get started with AI-powered video intelligence and enhanced temporal analysis.

 ## 📚 Documentation Index